-In September 2014, Ryanair announced an order for up to 200 Boeing 737-Max-200 aircraft.
+In September 2014, Ryanair announced an order for up to 200 Boeing 737-Max-200 aircraft (increased to 210 in June 2017).
 These aircraft, will deliver between 2019 and 2024, have 197 seats (8 more than the existing 189 seat fleet), are fitted with the CFM LEAP 1-B engines which, combined with new Scimitar winglets, Slimline seats and other aerodynamic improvements, will reduce fuel consumption by up to 16% and reduce operational noise emissions by up to 40% per seat.

 |Year||tCO2 per passenger|